otrv4/otrv4/architecture-decisions/010-modes.md

 To attain all of the purposes of OTRv4, the specification can work in three modes:

-1. OTRv4-standalone mode: a always encrypted mode.
+1. OTRv4-standalone mode: an always encrypted mode.
 This mode will not know how to handle any kind of plaintext message, including query messages and whitespace tags.
 2. OTRv3-compatible-mode: a mode with backwards compatibility with OTRv3.